The American Pursuit of

 list of questions, terminologies and discussion points that can be used

 to address existing or emerging challenges and opportunities.
-White
+Unlike

-Papers are succinct advisory documents designed for communication and
+papers are succinct advisory documents designed for executive communication and

 problem-solving.
 The structure of the white paper includes three main